cmontemuino/tech-knowledge-base/blog-posts/time-bound-breakglass-workflows-with-kyverno/README.md

 # Revolutionizing Emergency Access: Time-Bound Breakglass Workflows with Kyverno Policy Exceptions

-*Securing fintech data platforms while enabling rapid incident response through intelligent policy automation*
+*Securing fintech data platforms while enabling rapid incident response through intelligent policy automation*.

 In the fast-paced world of financial technology, data platforms form the backbone of critical business intelligence, machine learning operations, and regulatory compliance[^1].
 When your data scientists, analysts, and machine learning engineers encounter production issues at 2 AM—whether it's a failed model training pipeline or a stalled transaction reconciliation report—traditional approval workflows can become the bottleneck that prevents rapid resolution[^2].